-What to Pack for England: the Top 7 Things You Can't Travel Without
+What to Pack for the UK: the Top 7 Things You Can't Travel Without

-Tips on what to pack for your trip to England
+Tips on what to pack for your trip to the UK

 The more we travel the lighter we like to pack here at Plum Guide, and we've developed a somewhat pathological hatred for unnecessary hand luggage.
 There is something quite liberating about striding onto a plane feeling contained and in control, with nothing more weighing you down than a stylish bag in one hand and your boarding pass in the other.
-When it comes to what to pack for England, travelling light requires a certain amount of planning and discipline seeing as all four of the seasons could present themselves during a visit, but at Plum Guide, we've done all that planning for you.
+When it comes to what to pack for the UK, travelling light requires a certain amount of planning and discipline seeing as all four seasons could present themselves during a visit, but at Plum Guide, we've done all that planning for you.
 So without further ado, here's our guide to what you need for a trip to the UK, and if you want this article summarised in bite-sized form, then our infographic was designed just for you.

 Clothes: Layers are the new black